 To gain access to a WBFS partition or to format a partition as WBFS you first need to install wwt, which you are prompted to download when you launch Witgui for the first time.

 Besides, you somehow need to have privileged permissions.
 The first time you download wwt you’ll be prompted whether to set it automatically to be executable as root by everyone: accepting is the easiest way to do it (this is not as secure as the next option, so you are responsible for everything bad that could happen – which normally shouldn’t).
-Another way is to change the access rights of the partition every time you plug the device (where the partition is) in (just scroll down to see the instructions).
-The last option listed on this page describes how to set wwt to be executable as root by everyone manually (if you don’t trust Witgui to do it for you).
+Another way is to change the access rights of the partition every time you plug it in (just scroll down to see the instructions).
+The last option listed on this page describes how to set wwt to be executable as root by everyone manually.

 Changing access rights of a partition